PT symmetry and the square well potential: Antilinear symmetry rather than Hermiticity in scattering processes: Overview and Objectives

 While we have noted that the free theory Hamiltonian is not self-adjoint when it acts on plane waves, it can be made so in a rigged Hilbert space, one that is constructed to handle the distribution properties of delta function normalized plane waves.
 Hermiticity is then secured and all energy eigenvalues are then real.
 For the infinitely deep square well all energy eigenvalues are also real and the Hamiltonian is again Hermitian.
 However, things change for the finite-depth square well, a system that has both a bound state sector and a scattering sector.
 While the bound state energy eigenvalues are still real, in the scattering sector as well as plane wave eigenfunctions with real energy, there are also energy eigenstates in complex conjugate pairs, something not achievable with a Hermitian Hamiltonian.
 The associated radial wave functions are not just oscillating but grow or fall exponentially.
-Thus they cannot belong to a rigged Hilbert space even though the continuum modes can, and even if exponentially behaved radial wave functions were to (which they do not), that would only affect the behavior of the radial wave functions and would not make the energy eigenvalues real.
-Thus in the complex conjugate pair sector the Hamiltonian is not just not self-adjoint, with exponential radial growth it is very far from being so.
+And even if, just like the continuum modes, the radially growing Gamow vectors are placed in a Hilbert space that is rigged with an appropriately convergent set of test functions, that would only affect the behavior of the radial wave function normalization and would not make the energy eigenvalues real.
+Thus in the complex conjugate pair sector the Hamiltonian is not just not self-adjoint if one uses the $\langle \psi_1\vert\psi_2\rangle$ inner product, with exponential radial growth it is very far from being so.
 This lack of self-adjointness goes hand in hand with the existence of non-real energy eigenvalues.
+Also we should note that the mode that grows exponentially in time actually falls exponentially in space.
+It thus is $\langle \psi_1\vert\psi_2\rangle$ square-integrable.
+And thus even if one were to restrict the solutions to those that are square integrable, one would still have to include the exponentially growing in time one.
+Physically this would be unacceptable.
+Thus it is only by including both the $E_0+i\Gamma$ and $E_0-i\Gamma$ modes and recognizing that the Hamiltonian while not Hermitian is nonetheless pseudo-Hermitian that one can construct a $\langle \psi_1\vert \hat{V} \vert \psi_2\rangle$ probability amplitude that neither grows in time or in space.
+For the square well Hamiltonian we see that Hermiticity depends on energy.
+Below threshold the Hamiltonian is Hermitian, but above threshold it is not, being instead pseudo-Hermitian.